 Based in Port-au-Prince, Haiti, GHESKIO was founded in 1982 as the first institution in the developing world dedicated to the fight against HIV/AIDS.
 Under the leadership of Dr. Jean Pape, a professor at Weill Cornell Medicine, GHESKIO works with the Haitian Government to provide health care and humanitarian support to Haiti’s most vulnerable populations.
 As an international research center of excellence, it seeks to improve treatment and prevention strategies in resource-poor settings, and it is building Haiti’s public health system by training the next generation of healthcare workers.

 GHESKIO's three part mission includes clinical service, research, and training in HIV/AIDS and related diseases.
 Working in partnership with the Haitian Government, GHESKIO provides integrated primary care services, including HIV counseling, AIDS care, prenatal care, and management of tuberculosis and sexually transmitted infections.
 Through the conduct of research, GHESKIO defines HIV/AIDS treatment and prevention models for Haiti.
 Through training, GHESKIO expands these models to the national level.

-GHESKIO hosts undergraduate, graduate, and medical students and postdoctoral fellows from North America and Europe for research training.
+GHESKIO hosts undergraduate, graduate, and medical students and postdoctoral fellows from the United States and other countries for research training.
 Students are assigned a Haitian mentor and perform behavioral, clinical, public health, or laboratory-based research.
 Past trainees have published research articles in The New England Journal of Medicine, The American Journal of Public Health, and Clinical Infectious Diseases and presented their research at international conferences.

 Weill Cornell Medicine Center for Global Health 402 East 67th Street, 2nd Floor New York, NY 10065 Phone: (646) 962-8140 Fax: (646) 962-0285